grandonblake/LabShot/README.md

 # LabShot
 A simple C++ Automated Food Stall and Inventory System

-This project was submitted on January 19, 2021 as a Final Project requirement during my 1st year in College.
+This project was a group effort that was submitted on January 19, 2021 as a Final Project requirement during my 1st year in College.

 ## How to Run
 Just put the whole source code in a C++ compiler.
 Originally, we used onlinegdb.com to compile, debug, and run the program.